Jamesits/ubuntu-live-miner-x86_64/README.md

 ```

 If you got some download error/hash sum mismatch error in the build process, run `sudo make all` again.

-The provided `xmr-stak` binary is built with donation level set to zero using [this script](script/compile-xmr-stak.sh).

 ## Donation